MartynasIT/SEB-Automation/README.md

-#Project Setup
+# **Project Setup**
 This project requires Java 11 to be installed on your system.
 This is because the Jenkins server used in this project requires Java 11.

-First, switch to the servers branch.
+First, switch to the "servers" branch.
 Then, copy all the files from this branch to a directory of your choice.

 To start the Jenkins server, run the start_jenkins_server.bat file.